-Dissertation: Your dissertation counts for 100% of the Module grade.
+Dissertation: Your dissertation counts for 95% of the Module grade.
 It is marked independently by your supervisor, and another member of staff with knowledge of your project area.
 The marking descriptors used by supervisors will be available for you to view on Galen.

-Oral Presentation: This is graded as either a pass or fail.
-It does not contribute towards your Module mark but must be passed in order to pass the module overall.
+Oral Presentation: This counts as 5% Of your module grade.
 This is assessed by 2 members of staff from your topic area.
 Neither assessor will be your supervisor.
 The marking descriptors used will be available for you to view on Galen later in the Semester.